markdown-it/markdown-it/docs/architecture.md

 ## Rules

-Rules are functions, doing "magick" with parser `state` objects.
-Each rule is registered in one of chain with unique name.
+Rules are functions, doing "magic" with parser `state` objects.
+A rule is associated with one or more *chains* and is unique.
+For instance, a `blockquote` token is associated with `blockquote`, `paragraph`, `heading` and `list` chains.

-Rules are managed by names via [Ruler](https://markdown-it.github.io/markdown-it/#Ruler) instances and `enable` / `disable` methods in [MarkdownIt](https://markdown-it.github.io/markdown-it/#MarkdownIt).
+Rules are managed by names via [Ruler](https://markdown-it.github.io/markdown-it/#Ruler) instances and can be  `enabled` / `disabled` from the [MarkdownIt](https://markdown-it.github.io/markdown-it/#MarkdownIt) methods.

-You can note, that some rules have "validation mode" - in this mode rule does not modify token stream, and only look ahead for the end of token.
-It's one of important design principle - token stream is "write only" on block & inline parse stages.
+You can note, that some rules have a `validation mode` - in this mode rules do not modify the token stream, and only look ahead for the end of a token.
+It's one important design principle - a token stream is "write only" on block & inline parse stages.

-Parser is designed to keep rules independent.
-You can safely disable any, or add new one.
-There are no universal recipes how to create new rules - design of distributed state machines with good data isolation is tricky business.
+Parsers are designed to keep rules independent of each other.
+You can safely enable/disable them, or add new ones.
+There are no universal recipes for how to create new rules - design of distributed state machines with good data isolation is a tricky business.
 But you can investigate existing rules & plugins to see possible approaches.

 Also, in complex cases you can try to ask for help in tracker.
 Condition is very